MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

 |It must provide a valid 'packed' attestation statement and a complete certificate that chains back to the attestation roots extracted from the FIDO MDS, so that Microsoft can validate the key's metadata.|It must provide a valid 'packed' attestation statement (but Microsoft will ignore attestation verification results) and a complete certificate (which doesn’t need to be associated with a particular certificate chain). |

 Additionally, if attestation is enforced, the following requirements apply:
 - Your authenticator needs to have a FIDO2 certification.
 This can be at 'any' level.
-To learn more about the certification, visit the [FIDO Alliance Certification Overview website](https://fidoalliance.org/certification/).
+To learn more about the certification, visit the FIDO Alliance Certification Overview [website](https://fidoalliance.org/certification/).
-- Your product metadata needs to be uploaded to the FIDO Alliances backend metadata services (MDS) and you have verified your metadata is in the MDS.
+- Your product metadata needs to be uploaded to the FIDO Alliance backend MDS, and you need to verify your metadata is in the MDS.
 The metadata must indicate that your authenticator supports:
   - FIDO 2.0 or FIDO 2.1.
-Entra ID does not support single factor UAF/U2F.
+Entra ID doesn't support single factor UAF/U2F.
   - User verification or client PIN - Entra ID requires user verification with biometrics or PIN for all FIDO2 authentication attempts.
   - Resident keys - The private key is stored on the security key.
-  - HMAC secret extension or pseudocode - This is required for using a security key to unlock Windows in offline scenarios.
+  - Hash-Based Message Authenticator Codes (HMAC) secret extension or pseudocode - This is required for using a security key to unlock Windows in offline scenarios.

+## Timelines
 Microsoft ingests the latest version of FIDO MDS every month, so there may be a maximum 4-week delay from the time that your FIDO2 security key appears in FIDO MDS to when Microsoft recognizes the key model.
-If your key meets attestation requirements from Microsoft, it will be listed in the next section.
+If your key meets the Microsoft attestation requirements, it will automatically be listed on the Microsoft FIDO2 partner page.

 ## FIDO2 security keys eligible for attestation with Microsoft Entra ID